lesterchan/wp-sweep/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### 1.0.3
+* NEW: View details of sweep
+* NEW: Optimize DB sweep
+* NEW: User hint and confirmation.
+Props @SiamKreative
+* FIXED: Division by zero.
+Pros @barisunver

 ### 1.0.2
 * FIXED: Use term_id for wp_remove_object_terms()
 * FIXED: number_format_i18n() issues after sweeping